dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 <nævn noget om hvilken type profiling det er >
 This was mainly used for seeing how much time the process spend in each scope/stackframe/function to find bottlenecks.

+this han been great for learning Rust.

 ### Debugging
 * Stepping through the debugger

+**printlines**

+It has also been used to check if tree was strcutured correclky.
+Both binary tree and the redblack tree module has a function for printing the tree, and also a test to verify that the tree is printet correcty.

 * Printing tree
 ```
 --red